openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/nimble-volume-driver.rst

    volume_driver = cinder.volume.drivers.nimble.NimbleISCSIDriver
    volume_backend_name = NIMBLE_BACKEND_NAME

-In case of multi back-end configuration, Nimble Storage volume type is created and associated with a back-end name as follows.
+In case of multiple back-end configuration, Nimble Storage volume type is created and associated with a back-end name as follows.

 .. note::